 Unfortunately, none of the other parents present had success stories.

-Also speaking in the evening was a representative of the Suicide Resource Center of Larimer County.
+Also speaking in the evening was a representative of the.
 She described the signs to look for and advised what actions might assist someone contemplating taking their own life.
 Suicide was a subject on everyone’s mind.

 Present at this meeting was a Turner Middle School student, a victim of bullying, who admitted that she and her best friend had made a pact to commit suicide this summer when she goes to visit.
 This young person also made perhaps the most telling comment of the evening about the programs at school, “They are always talking to us, they don’t listen.”